bjaraujo/Bombermaaan/README.md

 ## Project host

-The Bombermaaan project is hosted on SourceForge.net.
+The original Bombermaaan project is hosted on SourceForge.net.

-## News

-Check <a href="http://bombermaaan.sourceforge.net/">http://bombermaaan.sourceforge.net/</a> for the latest news.

 ## Compiling